pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 The element search service can be used to search for assets, data objects and documents at the same time.

+**Hint:** the element search does not support the calculation of the `hasChildren` attributes.
+This means that the `hasChildren` attribute will always be `false` for all elements.

 - Example: This example loads all elements and orders them by their full path.
 ```php
 use Pimcore\Bundle\GenericDataIndexBundle\Service\Search\SearchService\SearchProviderInterface;